 The landlord has ten days to ask for additional information which you must provide so long as the request is not unduly burdensome.
 If the landlord fails to respond to the sublet request within 30 days, then a failure to respond is deemed consent.
 If the landlord unreasonably withholds consent the tenant may proceed with the sublet.
 If the owner commences a legal action challenging the sublet and the tenant prevails in demonstrating that the withholding of approval was unreasonable or that the landlord acted in bad faith, the tenant may recover his or her attorney’s fees.

-The owner may be entitled to charge you a sublet allowance (check current guidelines) that are effective with the commencement of the sublet, and which is rescinded once the subtenancy ends and the prime tenant returns.
-You may pass this sublet allowance along to the subtenant plus up to an additional 10% (at the prime tenant’s discretion) if the unit is furnished.
+The owner may be entitled to charge you a sublet allowance (check current guidelines to see if it is currently permitted) that are effective with the commencement of the sublet, and which is rescinded once the subtenancy ends and the prime tenant returns.
+You may pass this sublet allowance (if any) along to the subtenant plus up to an additional 10% (at the prime tenant’s discretion) if the unit is furnished.

 Be sure to follow all of the rules in subletting.
 For detailed information, read HCR Fact Sheet #7: Sublets, Assignments, and Illusory Tenancies.